kForth/CEM-B-Pin-Tool/README.md

 ## Firmware Files

-Please contribute your CEM firwamre files to the current list of files!
+Please contribute your CEM firmware files to the current list of files!

 Email me or submit a pull request adding your files to the `/assets/bins/` folder using the following name format: